FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 other parameters, and have different implementation.

 [TODO not really relevant to Improvement section?]
-We use parameterized types to increase the flexibility of our codebase in a number of ways.
-For example, we are now able to think of all computational settings, such as flags, data vintages, and the number of samples to draw using the Metropolis-Hastings algorithm, as objects of type `Setting`.
-We can have settings of various data types and store them centrally in a single, type-stable dictionary within the model object.
+We use parameterized (generic) types to increase the flexibility of our codebase in a number of ways.
+For example, we are now able to think of all computational settings, such as flags, data vintages, and the number of samples to draw using the Metropolis-Hastings algorithm, as instances of type `Setting`.
+We can have settings of various data types and store them centrally in a single dictionary within the model object.

 Julia's JIT compilation also provides significant performance boosts in some areas.
 For example, we allow a variable number of anticipated